MacUchegit/AWS-IAM-Access-Review-and-Contractor-Offboarding/README.md

 <img width="1453" height="453" alt="user-complete" src="https://github.com/user-attachments/assets/6e93c4a1-f8ac-4a72-983d-00296a6a4c98" />

-*Figure 03 — The three lab users exist (Including the IAM-Admin user), and `dev-alex` belongs to the Developers group.*
+*Figure 03 — The project identities and the lab-administration identity are visible, and `dev-alex` belongs to the Developers group.*

 ### Task 4: Attach an intentionally broad S3 policy